tsurdilo/my-temporal-dockercompose/README.md

 * Health check for admintools container

 ### Client access
-Temporal frontend role is exposed (gRPC) on 127.0.0.1:7233 (so all SDK samples should work)
+Temporal frontend role is exposed (gRPC) on 127.0.0.1:7233 (so all SDK samples should work w/o changes)

 ### Important links: